influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 A **backup** creates a copy of the cluster’s data and meta data at that point in time and stores the copy in the specified directory.
 Backups are incremental by default; they backup only the shards that have changed since the last backup.
-If there are no existing backups, the system automatically performs a full backup.
+If there are no existing backups, the system automatically performs a complete backup of the cluster.
-All backups also include a manifest, a JSON file describing what was collected during the backup.
+All backups include a manifest, a JSON file describing what was collected during the backup.

 The filenames reflect the UTC timestamp of when the backup was created, for example: